dwellir-public/rpc-perf/report.md

 We started simulating 50 concurrent users/connections and increased the number in different test runs until 400 concurrent users.
 In all cases, the standardized workload was split among the available user connections.

 We can clearly see how CPU time invested per request grows as concurrent users grow.
-Some test runs with 400 concurrent users saw an investment on CPU per request 250% higher than with lower concurrency, this supports the claim that scalability is not lineal.
+Some test runs with 400 concurrent users saw an investment on CPU per request 250% higher than with lower concurrency, which supports the claim that scalability is not lineal.

 However, we see that our test runs fall into 2 different groups.
 There are "good runs" that seems to scale linearly, but some other runs are way worse, see the chart below: